 We welcome your feedback on our posts and how we can use our accounts more effectively.
 Just send us a message on the account you are offering feedback on.

-If you need urgent support in a crisis DO NOT use our social media feeds as these are not monitored continuously or outside working hours.
-Please contact your Mental Health Team.
-24/7 crisis support can be found by clicking on the following link https://www.nsft.nhs.uk/Find-help/Pages/Help-in-a-Crisis.aspx
+If you need urgent support in a crisis, please do not use our social media feeds as these are not monitored continuously or outside working hours.

 There are a number of other social media accounts that relate to more specific parts of our work.
 These are checked less regularly and response times will therefore be longer.